When I first got back into pro wrestling 3 years ago, I never thought it would be as good as it is now.

 But over the last month, they’ve reached a whole new level of greatness.
 They didn’t just regain the momentum they lost to the pandemic, they’ve shattered past it.

 It started with the debut of CM Punk in his hometown of Chicago.
-He’s been away for 7 years, and has sworn to never wrestle again after his horrible mistreatment at WWE.
+He’s been away for 7 years, and has sworn to never wrestle again after his time at WWE.

 For weeks before his eventual debut, there were rumors of him signing with AEW.
 The company itself teased it, but never confirmed it.